cucumber/messages/jsonschema/messages.md

 * Type: string[]
 * Required: no

-Pointer to all the matching `StepDefinition`s (if derived from a `PickleStep`) Each element represents a matching step definition.
-A size of 0 means `UNDEFINED`, and a size of 2+ means `AMBIGUOUS`
+Pointer to all the matching `StepDefinition`s (if derived from a `PickleStep`).

+Each element represents a matching step definition.

 #### TestStep.stepMatchArgumentsLists